TechSavantis/polisparalela/site/content/thinks/an-interview-with-trys-mudford-lead-developer-at-tomango.md

 ---
-title: "An interview with...Trys Mudford, Lead Developer at Tomango"
+title: "An interview with...Trys Mudford, Lead Developer at Polis Paralela"
 author: "mark"
 date: 2015-09-25 15:28:20
 description: In the first of a series, I interview our Lead Developer Trys, and hear his views on responsive design, crayons, and why he likes letting his coffee go cold...